MacSurmak/PyVDWsurface/readme.md

    *   **Saves Plot as HTML:** Saves the interactive plot as an HTML file named `vdw_surface_plot.html` in the `example/` directory.
 You can open this file in any web browser to view and interact with the 3D plot.
    *   **Opens Plot in Browser:** Automatically opens the `vdw_surface_plot.html` file in your default web browser, allowing you to immediately explore the interactive 3D visualization.

    After running the script, you should see the `vdw_surface_plot.html` file open in your browser, displaying the interactive 3D plot of the VDW surface.
-You will also find `vdw_surface_plot.png` and `vdw_surface_points.xyz` in the `example/` directory.
+You will also find `vdw_surface_points.xyz` in the `example/` directory.

 ## Understanding `generate_vdw_surface_from_xyz` Function Parameters

-The `example_script.py` uses the `generate_vdw_surface_from_xyz` function to perform the VDW surface generation and plotting.
+The `example.py` uses the `generate_vdw_surface_from_xyz` function to perform the VDW surface generation and plotting.
 Here's a breakdown of the parameters you can customize:

 ```python
 generate_vdw_surface_from_xyz(xyz_filepath, output_xyz_file=None, density=1.0, scale_factor=1.0, plot_filepath=None, open_plot=False, seed=None)